Avi Zeff

 Teaching

-Spring 2024 I am a TA for Undergraduate Seminars II with Alisa Knizel, running a section on additive number theory.
+Spring 2024 I was a TA for Undergraduate Seminars II with Alisa Knizel, running a section on additive number theory.

 Fall 2023 I taught Calculus 1 (section 10); you can find some of the materials here.